 This is explained in the quotation below:

 “Of course, as soon as companies began buying these products, it became clear that enterprise software was another chunk–a much larger and better integrated chunk to be sure, but still a chunk–of software in a complex architecture of IT systems that desperately needed to talk to one another and exchange information.
 The vendors created clunky, proprietary methods of connecting their systems with others that have improved over the years, but that misses the point.
 The architecture of these systems, in a broad sense, was just like the ones that they were intended to save you from–monolithic, highly integrated and difficult to change.”

 After the Acquisition of a Vendor, How is The Integration Story “So Much Better?”

-Applications tend to have adapters to the major ERP systems both to ease the sales process and to speed the integration process.
-Therefore it is a great oversimplification to give an integrated suite so much preference over applications that are from different vendors.
-In fact, if a vendor is acquired and already had an existing adapter to the company that acquired it, what changed from the integration perspective due to the acquisition?
+Applications tend to have adapters to the significant ERP systems both to ease the sales process and to speed the integration process.
+Therefore it is a vast oversimplification to give an integrated suite so much preference over applications that are from different vendors.
+If a vendor is acquired and already had an existing adapter to the company that acquired it, what changed from the integration perspective due to the acquisition?

 We cover this topic specifically in the book Enterprise Software TCO: Calculating and Using Total Cost of Ownership For Decision Making.